mmowers/superpivot/README.md

 chart functionality, but with the additional ability to explode into multiple pivot charts.

-This app has been contributed as an example to the main Bokeh repo: https://github.com/bokeh/bokeh/tree/master/examples/app/pivot
+A more simplified version of this app has been contributed as an example to the main Bokeh repo: https://github.com/bokeh/bokeh/tree/master/examples/app/pivot

 The code is data-agnostic, so any other properly formatted data can